DougAnderson444/HydroFile/README.md

 # HydroFile
-A small library to sail the seas of IPFS CIDs
+A small library to sail the seas of IPFS CIDs.